Zwin-ux/echo-markets/COMMAND_SYSTEM.md

 - [ ] Add command suggestions
 - [ ] Enhance visual feedback for command execution

+## Implementation Details

+The command system is implemented using React context to manage the command state and execution.
+Each command is defined as a `CommandDefinition` object, which includes the command name, description, usage, examples, and handler function.

+The `CommandProvider` component provides the command context to the application.
+It manages the command history and provides the `executeCommand` function to execute commands.

+## Roadmap

+- [ ] Implement external API integration for real-time market data.
+- [ ] Implement advanced portfolio analysis features.
+- [ ] Improve user experience features such as command auto-completion and suggestions.

+## Contributing

+See [CONTRIBUTING.md](https://example.com/contributing) for guidelines on how to contribute to the project.

+## Current Issues

+- There are several linting errors related to argument counts in the command handlers in `command-context.tsx`.
+These should be addressed in a future pass.

 ## Contributing Guidelines

 ### Before Pushing